All Episodes

 But everybody was pulling for, but there was no equality there.

-Everybody was pulling, they were hoping for.
+They were hoping for.

-But so the contact sports, it's it's it's just it's not.
+But somebody contacts sports, it's just not.

-Because if I if I keep going here and dot the I's and cross the T's with just common sense honesty, then I'm creating a war on women problem here.
+But I'm going to stop there, folks, because if I keep going here and dot the I's and cross the T's with just common sense honesty, then I'm creating a war on women problem here.

 We're not worth it in this case.